angelahe/UXInspirations/duolingo.md

 people don't leave
 ads are your time (you are the product)

+## noticed
+Note with some languages there are no audio lessons, and the more becomes profile and news on the bottom

 ## balsamiq thoughts
 it's meant to be quick and dirty, to test drive design ideas, not be perfect.  on purpose